Easy Corn Fritters Recipe

 - In a large bowl, whisk together milk and eggs.
 Stir in flour, cornmeal, sugar, baking powder, salt, corn, jalapeno, and green onions.
 Mix until just combined.

 - Heat oil in large skillet over medium heat.
 Add batter by ¼ cupfuls.
-Fry 4-5 minutes on each side or until golden brown.
+Fry 4 to 5 minutes on each side or until golden brown.
 Place on a paper towel after frying to drain any grease.
 Continue with batches until all the batter is used.

 - If desired, preheat oven to 200°F and place cooked fritters on a baking sheet in oven to keep warm.